-In this Stanford Medicine Unplugged post, medical student Yoo Jung Kim discusses the importance of effectively communicating with patients.
+In this Stanford Medicine Unplugged post, medical student Yoo Jung Kim discusses how she spent her gap year during medical school.

-In this Stanford Medicine Unplugged piece, medical student Lauren Joseph shares her experience about obtaining consent in the medical field.
+In this Stanford Medicine Unplugged piece, second-year student Orly Farber shares her experiences getting into medical school.

 When thinking about which extracurriculars to do in medical school, this student asks herself, "What matters to me, and why?”